Mrs Brown: Plot

 Brown is reluctant to do so, rightly fearing that Victoria will take this as a personal betrayal.
 When he urges her to return to London and fulfil her public duties, an argument ensues.
 Feeling betrayed by Brown, Victoria becomes visibly agitated.
 When Brown once again refers to her as "woman", she sharply rebukes him.
-Leaving the room, she turns to Ponsonby and Jenner requesting that they serve her needs, visibly demoting Brown's contact and influence.
+Leaving the room, she turns to Ponsonby and her physician, Dr. Jenner, requesting that they serve her needs, visibly demoting Brown's contact and influence.
 Their relationship was never to be the same again.
 Victoria's eventual acquiescence and her decision to return to public life leads to a revitalization of her popularity and a resurgence in public support of the monarchy.

 Brown continues to serve Victoria until his death in 1883.
 In his final years, his duties become reduced to head of security.
 The palace staff has become weary of Brown's dogmatic ways and they mock and rebuke his security efforts as paranoid delusions.
 Finally, during a public event, a gun-wielding assassin appears out of the crowd leaping toward the Royal Family.
 An ever-vigilant Brown successfully thwarts the assassination attempt.
-At dinner the next evening, the Prince of Wales retells the story, bragging to their dinner companions that he had been the one to warn Brown of the assassin.
-Seeing through her son's bragging, Victoria announces instead that a special medal for bravery, the "Devoted Service Medal," will be minted and awarded to Brown.
+At dinner the next evening the Prince of Wales retells the story, bragging to their dinner companions that he had been the one to warn Brown of the assassin.
+Seeing through her son's bragging, Victoria announces instead that a special medal for bravery, the "Devoted Service Medal", will be minted and awarded to Brown.

 Years later, Brown becomes gravely ill with pneumonia after running through the woods late at night chasing a possible intruder.
 Hearing of his illness, Victoria visits his room and is shaken to see her old friend so ill.
 She confesses that she has not been as good a friend as she might have been in recent years, and the pneumonia proves fatal for Brown.
-During his years of service, Brown had kept a diary and, upon his passing, Ponsonby and Jenner discuss its contents stating that it must never be seen by anyone.
+During his years of service, Brown had kept a diary and upon his passing, Ponsonby and Jenner discuss its contents stating that it must never be seen by anyone.

-The film's closing notes state "John Brown's diary was never found."
+The film's closing notes state: "John Brown's diary was never found."
 Jenner also reveals that the Prince of Wales hurled the Queen's favourite bust of Brown over the palace wall, referencing the film's opening sequence.